 If the option does not appear in the macro form,

-the keyword argument appears in the resulting call to ENSURE-GENERIC-FUNCTION
+the keyword argument appears in the resulting call to ENSURE-GENERIC-FUNCTION, with a

 of “declarations” becomes the value of the :DECLARATIONS